 There will be multiple rounds of the grant scheme each year and closing dates will be communicated to Ward Members.
-Ward Members will be able to work with and support community groups and organisations to make an application – for details of your local Ward Member please go to Your Councillors (caerphilly.gov.uk).
+Ward Members will be able to work with and support community groups and organisations to make an application – for details of your local Ward Member please go to Your Councillors.
+In addition, Caerphilly Cares and the Gwent Association of Voluntary Organisations may also be able to help you to develop your project and provide advice and guidance on completing the application form.
 Applicants will be informed of the outcome of their application approximately 6-8 weeks after the closing date, depending on the number of grants submitted in each round.

 How much can be applied for?

-Ward Members can also choose to merge their ward pots with other Members.
-There is no requirement for them to do this and will need to be discussed with the relevant Ward Members on a project by project basis as required.
+Ward Members can also choose to merge their ward pots with other Members to fund larger projects.
+There is no requirement for them to do this, and this will need to be discussed with the relevant Ward Members on a project by project basis as required.

 Applications should be for a minimum amount of £1,000, and this can be made up of a number of different items in order to reach this minimum amount.
 Applications for less than £1,000 will not be considered.

-50% of the grant amount will be paid when the grant is approved.
-The remaining 50% will be released on receipt of the necessary financial records to show the amount of grant released on project approval has been spent (e.g. invoices and bank statements).
+50% of the grant amount will be paid following grant approval and the return of the signed Terms & Conditions accepting the grant offer.
+The remaining 50% will be released on receipt of the necessary financial records to show the amount of grant released on grant approval has been spent (e.g. invoices/receipts and full bank statements – transaction listings are not accepted).
 No further grant will be paid until this evidence has been provided.

 All approved projects must be completed within 18 months of the date of the formal offer letter.
-The funding for any projects not completed within this timescale will be automatically withdrawn.
+The funding for any projects not completed within this timescale will be automatically withdrawn, unless a formal extension is agreed by us in writing.
 Where no evidence of spend is provided in relation to the 50% grant released on grant approval, we will seek to recover the grant paid at the end of the 18-month period.